sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms.md

 Before starting, make sure that:

- - You have created your Sinch account
+ - You have created your Sinch account.
- - The right version of the JDK is installed on your computer
+ - The right version of the JDK is installed on your computer.
  - You have added the Sinch Java SDK JAR to your project [Java Getting Started page](doc:sms-java-library).